 - Integrating applications with systems, and more importantly,

 - Connecting them to people.

-In that light, what follows is a list of five critical areas where you absolutely should not use point systems to deliver better outcomes in the EPC industry.
+In that light, what follows is a list of five critical areas where you absolutely should not use point systems to deliver better outcomes in the construction industry.